Skip to main content

 Legacy Templates

 Older AVA scenario templates included double/triple curly brace formatting for variables.
 While new templates use the correct single-curly format, older users may still have these legacy inputs.
+If your workflows or outbound/inbound scenarios were set up before the fix, this is likely the cause.

 Fixing the Error